On unified preserving properties of kinetic schemes: Introduction

 The paper is organized as follows.
-We summarize the kinetic equation and its asymptotic behavior at small Knudsen number in \cref{sec:KE}.
-The concept of unified preserving schemes is proposed and justified in \cref{sec:UP}.
-As an example, the discrete unified gas-kinetic scheme (DUGKS) is analyzed in \cref{sec:DUGKS} to demonstrate its UP properties.
-A summary is given in \cref{sec:summary}. { We also provide a UP analysis of a kinetic scheme with collision-less reconstruction of cell interface distribution function in \cref{sec:appen} to show its difference from the DUGKS. }
+We summarize the kinetic equation and its asymptotic behavior at small Knudsen number in Sec. \ref{sec:KE}.
+The concept of unified preserving schemes is proposed and justified in Sec. \ref{sec:UP}.
+As two examples, the discrete unified gas-kinetic scheme (DUGKS) and a second-order IMEX scheme are analyzed in Sec. \ref{sec:DUGKS} to demonstrate their UP properties.
+A summary is given in Sec. \ref{sec:summary}.
+We also provide a UP analysis of a kinetic scheme with collisionless reconstruction of cell interface distribution function in \ref{sec:appen} to show its dynamic difference from the DUGKS in the hydrodynamic regime.